polarityio/threatquotient/README.md

 https://<your-threatq-server>/api/indicator/types
 ```

-> Note that if this endpoint returns an empty result `{}` your account does not have access to view the indicator types.
+> If this endpoint returns an empty result `{}` your account does not have access to view the indicator types and
-Please contact your ThreatQ administrator for these values if you are unable to access the above endpoint.
+you will need to rerun the query while logged in as a ThreatQuotient admin.

 ## Configuring Attributes